labgrid-project/labgrid/doc/getting_started.rst

    USBSerialPort:
      match:
-       ID_SERIAL_SHORT: P-00-00682
+       'ID_SERIAL_SHORT': 'P-00-00682'

-This section can now be added under the resource key in a environment configuration or under its own entry in an exporter configuration file.
+This section can now be added under the resource key in an environment configuration or under its own entry in an exporter configuration file.

-Using a strategy
+Using a Strategy
 ----------------

-Strategies allow the labgrid library to automatically bring the board into a defined state, e.g. boot through the bootloader into the Linux kernel and login to a shell.
+Strategies allow the labgrid library to automatically bring the board into a defined state, e.g. boot through the bootloader into the Linux kernel and log in to a shell.
 They have a few requirements:

 - A driver implementing the ``PowerProtocol``, if no controllable infrastructure is available a ``ManualPowerDriver`` can be used.
-- A driver implementing the ``LinuxBootProtocol``, usually a specific driver for the boards bootloader
+- A driver implementing the ``LinuxBootProtocol``, usually a specific driver for the board's bootloader
 - A driver implementing the ``CommandProtocol``, usually a ``ShellDriver`` with a ``SerialDriver`` below it.